 Parent Coordination is a form of dispute resolution that goes beyond mediation, psychotherapy, and other forms of resolving conflicts between co-parents.
-Parent Coordination is often referred to as a child-focused alternative conflict resolution process.
-Parent Coordination centers around the formulation, implementation and enforcement of a parenting plan.
+Parent Coordination is a child-focused alternative conflict resolution process.
+Parent Coordination centers around the formulation, implementation, and enforcement of a parenting plan.
 One of the distinguishing features of Parent Coordination is that the Parenting Coordinator “PC” is often given some decision making power by the court.
 Parent Coordinators are asked, on occasion, to issue “PC Recommendations” which the parents are to follow.

-The overall objective of parent coordination is to help high-conflict parents implement their parenting plans, to resolve conflicts regarding their children and the parenting plan in a timely manner, and to protect and sustain safe, healthy, and meaningful parent-child relationships.
+The overall objective of parent coordination is to help high-conflict parents implement their parenting plans, to resolve conflicts regarding their children and the parenting plan promptly, and to protect and sustain safe, healthy, and meaningful parent-child relationships.

 Parent coordinators are trained in family mediation and are either lawyers or mental health professionals.
 All PCs have extensive experience and training in working with high-conflict relationships.
-In Oregon, all Parent Coordinators are appointed by a judge which means to hire a Parent Coordinator, you will need a judge’s permission.
+In Oregon, all Parent Coordinators must be appointed by the judge; you need a judge’s permission.

 Parent Coordinator’s Role

 The concept dates back to the early 1990s.
-The Guidelines for Parenting Coordination developed by the Association of Family and Conciliation Courts’ (AFCC) Task Force on Parenting Coordination describes parenting coordination as “a child-focused alternative dispute resolution process in which a mental health or legal professional with mediation training and experience assists high-conflict parents to implement their parenting plan by facilitating the resolution of their disputes in a timely manner, educating parents about how their children’s needs can best be met.”
+The Guidelines for Parenting Coordination developed by the Association of Family and Conciliation Courts’ (AFCC) Task Force on Parenting Coordination describes parenting coordination as “a child-focused alternative dispute resolution process in which a mental health or legal professional with mediation training and experience assists high-conflict parents to implement their parenting plan by facilitating the resolution of their disputes promptly.”

-The goal of the Parent Coordination process is to assist parents in implementing their parenting plan and to resolve conflicts quickly, particularly those that are time-sensitive and involve day-to-day issues.
+The goal of the Parent Coordination process is to assist parents in following their parenting plan; resolving conflicts quickly and at a lower cost.

 Parenting Coordinators address day-to-day parenting issues.